a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 }
 ```

-Essentially it just updates its own level state here and then its `update` cycle logic will see that change and perform the
+Essentially it just updates its own level flagManager here and then its `update` cycle logic will see that change and perform the
 desired actions (in this case, will load the level win message screen).

 Now, while I could have just passed in the `PlayLevelScreen` instance to the `Player` class, I didn't want to do that because it really